mincerafter42/no-setup-syndication/README.md

 This extension is still under development.
 It has not yet met all the goals and is not ready for general use.
 I plan to distribute the extension for Chromium (and Firefox if I meet that goal) when it is ready for general use.

+Contents of the /icons folder are used under the Mozilla Public License.

 ## Installation instructions
 ### Installation instructions for Chromium
 Go to <chrome://extensions>.
 Enable **Developer Mode**.
 Click **Load Unpacked** and select an uncompressed folder containing these files.